From Seiberg-Witten to Gromov: MCE and Singular Symplectic Forms: Introduction

 Furthermore, where \(\zeta_\theta\) is a constant depending only on \(\theta\) (and not the spin structure \(\grs\)). \end{thm} An explicit formula for the constant \(\zeta_{\theta}\) in (\ref{z-theta}) is given in Proposition \ref{prop:t-conv3d}.

+See Section \ref{sec:strong-t} for the proof of this theorem and terminologies in its statement.
 The preceding theorem should be viewed as the first part of a (direct) proof of a 3-dimensional variant of \(SW=Gr\).
 In fact, the aforementioned variant has a precise formulation as Conjecture 1.9 in \cite{HL}.
 A slightly weaker version of the latter conjecture is proved (indirectly) by combining the results in \cite{HL, MT}.
-See Section \ref{sec:strong-t} for the proof of this theorem and terminologies in its statement.
+A outline of proof for Conjecture 1.9 in \cite{HL} is given in Section 1.5 of \cite{G}.

 An explicit expression for the constant \(\zeta_{\theta}\) in (\ref{z-theta}) will be given in Section \ref{sec:t-conv} below.
 Suffices to say for now that when \(\theta=d\tilde{f}\) for a \(S^1\)-valued Morse function \(\tilde{f}\), \(\zeta_\theta\) is the maximal Euler characteristic of the regular fibers of \(\tilde{f}\co Y\to S^1\).